Battle for Central Somalia (2009)

-A series of battles in Hiraan, Shabeellaha Dhexe and Galgudug, between rebels of al-Shabaab and Hizbul Islam and Somali government forces and ICU militants loyal to the government, erupted during spring 2009.
+A series of battles in Hiiraan, Middle Shabelle and Galguduud, between rebels of al-Shabaab and Hizbul Islam and Somali government forces and ICU militants loyal to the government, erupted during spring 2009.
 The fighting led to al-Shabaab capturing major government strongholds and Ethiopian forces re-entering Somalia and setting up bases in Hiraan.
 There was a halt in fighting during a government offensive in Mogadishu, which started on May 22.

 The fighting

-On May 11, al-Shabaab fighters seized control of the Bula-Barde district of Hiraan, which was under control of the ICU militants.
+On May 11, al-Shabaab fighters seized control of the Buloburde district of Hiraan, which was under control of the ICU militants.
 They entered the town from all sides with a lot of battle Toyota pickup-trucks and immediately positioned themselves at the district police station.
 This was the first district in Hiraan to fall in the hands of al-Shabaab.

 On May 12, ICU forces attacked al-Shabaab in Mahas, Hiraan.
 The fighting killed seven, after which it came to a standstill.
 Calm returned to the town on May 13, as the attackers had seized control of the town and al-Shabaab forces withdrew and started regrouping.

 On May 14, fighting took place overnight between al-Shabaab and Ahlu Sunnah wal Jamaah militants in the village of Yasoman, in Hiraan.
 The fighting left one insurgent dead and four people injured.

 May 15, al-Shabaab fighters attacked the town of Mahas, of which they had lost control of two days earlier.
 The fighting was between al-Shabaab and pro-government group Ahlu Sunnah wal Jamaah, which had fought al-Shabaab in January for control of Galgudug.
 Four people were killed in the fighting and hundreds of civilians fled the town, also its telecommunication was cut off.
 Fighting also broke out in the village Wabho, in the Elbur district of Galgudug, between the same two groups.
 Ahlu Sunnah Wal Jamaah won the battle for Wabho, which left five people dead.
 On the same day, Sheikh Abdirahman Ibrahim Ma'ow, the chairman of the ICU administration in Hiran said he would take steps to settle tensions in the region.
 However, fighting still continued after this.

 May 16, in Beledweyn, Hiraan's capital, the governor: Sheikh Abdirahman Ibrahim Ma'ow was targeted by two roadside bombs but survived the blast.
 Tension was high in the town as ICU fighters roamed the city streets and security was tightened, two suspects were arrested.
-One civilian was killed and two civilians and one ICU militant were injured when al-Shabaab forces through grenades at ICU militants standing on guard on the Beledweyne Bridge.
+One civilian was killed and two civilians and one ICU militant were injured when al-Shabaab forces threw grenades at ICU militants standing on guard on the Beledweyne Bridge.
 In response, the ICU stopped the flow of traffic and conducted search operations.
 In total, 68 people were killed in the fighting on May 15 and 16.
 The government claimed they had killed 47 al-Shabaab fighters, including a white man in Mahas and Wabho.